Home / Our Practice Areas / Ohio Work Injuries & Workers’ Compensation Attorneys / Ohio Mesothelioma Lawyers

 If you or a loved one has been diagnosed with mesothelioma, contact our team of experienced mesothelioma lawyers for more information about your condition and what you may be able to recover.
-Call Kisling, Nestico & Redick at today.
+Call Kisling, Nestico & Redick at 1-800-HURT-NOW.

 Causes of Mesothelioma

 Mesothelioma is caused by something that people rarely discuss – asbestos.
 According to The Mesothelioma Center, between 70 and 80 percent of mesothelioma patients were exposed to asbestos while at work.
 Those employed in old buildings, repair shops, shipyards, and houses have the greatest risk of being exposed to this toxic substance.

 Although asbestos use has been declining over the past few decades, mesothelioma still exists.
 This is due to the fact that mesothelioma can form 20 to 50 years after asbestos exposure.
 Serious symptoms do not appear until the disease is in the late stages, making it almost impossible to catch early.
 While treatments exist, there is no cure for mesothelioma.
 Those in the late stages of the disease often undergo surgery to remove tumors.
 Patients may also have chemotherapy and radiation to reduce tumor size and to lessen painful symptoms.